 The last thing we, as snowboarders want is for our earbuds not to be adequately immune to water and snow.
 It wouldn’t be wrong to assert that the Sennheiser earbud complies with most of these issues.

 The IPX4-rated Sennheiser Momentum True Wireless 2 makes no compromise when it comes to safety, comfort, and quality.
-These features, coupled with the affordable pricing, make these earphones the best to buy in 2023.
+These features, coupled with the affordable pricing, make these earphones the best to buy.

 The next headphone I want to highlight is the Bowers & Wilkins PX ANC Headphones.
 Bower & Wilkins is an established brand when it comes to high-end headphones.
 They have some of the most exotic and highly expensive headphones that are out there.